Daftaider/EVE2/functionalspec.md

 - Recognises and remembers users
 - Detects facial expressions and adjusts emotional responses
 - Displays expressive, animated eyes on an LCD
-- Speaks naturally using TTS
+- Speaks naturally using TTS or multimodal LLM
+- Understands human speech and responds is comversational
 - Interacts using a lightweight local LLM
+- Debug UI for video stream correction, audio correction and user facial training
 ---

 ## ⚙️ Software Components